 Affordable.
-Features a maximum range of 200ft.
-Water resistant.
+Features a maximum range of 200 ft.
+Water-resistant.
 Up to a year of battery life.
-Android, iOS, and Windows compatible.
+Compatible with Android, iOS, and Windows.
 Loud audio cue.
-Available in 1, 2, and 4 packs.
+Available in one-, two-, and four-packs.

 Only available in white.

 Utilizes Bluetooth and cellular connectivity.
 Simple setup.
 Control smart devices by pressing its button.
-Water resistant.
-Bluetooth range of 120m.
-Features 8 loud ringtones.
+Water-resistant.
+Bluetooth range of 120 meters.
+Features eight loud ringtones.
 Available in black and oatmeal.